cosmos/sdk-tutorials/academy/3-my-own-chain/game-wager.md

 ### Debug your suite

 You learned in a [previous section](./stored-game.md) how to launch a test in debug mode.
 It is still possible to do so when using a suite.
-Depending on the versions of your Go installation and your Visual Studio Code, you can:
+Depending on the versions of your Go installation and your Visual Studio Code, you can launch it in two ways:

-1. Either launch it by right-clicking on the arrow left of the suite's runner `func TestCheckersKeeperTestSuite`:
+1. Right-click on the arrow to the left of the suite's runner `func TestCheckersKeeperTestSuite`:

     ![Suite runner with green button](/academy/4-my-own-chain/images/go_test_debug_suite.png)

-    Note that in this case you can only launch debug for all of the suite's test methods and not just a single one (as is possible with a simple test).
+    Note that in this case you can only launch debug for **all** of the suite's test methods and not just a single one (as is possible with a simple test).

-2. Or you right-click on the arrow left of the separate test of the suite:
+2. Right-click on the arrow to the left of the separate test of the suite:

     ![Suite test with green button](/academy/4-my-own-chain/images/go_test_debug_suite_test.png)

-    This option may not be available.
-If being able to debug only a few tests at a time is important to you, a solution is to create more granular suites, for example using one or more test suites per file and fall back on option 1.
+    Note that this option may not be available.
+If being able to debug only a few tests at a time is important to you, a solution is to create more granular suites, for example using one or more test suites per file and falling back on option 1.

 ## Interact via the CLI